An Interview with Corey Scott

 I am planning to continue my education after I graduate, because this field requires a person to have at least a masters degree and some experience in order to get a job.
 I want to get my masters degree in a physical science like microbiology, genetics or physics so that I will have that background to inform my investigations and lend credence to my court testimony.
 Eventually, I hope that my future employer will help pay for my PhD.

-Now that you have completed 3 years of your forensic science program, if you could go back to high school, what would you do differently?
+Now that you have completed 3 years of your program, if you could go back to high school, what would you do differently?

 If I could go back to high school, I would focus more on science and math.
 During my junior and senior years, I slacked off and took easy classes, but that just made college harder for me.
 I would suggest that seniors take the intense math and science classes while they are in high school.
 This will make their later academic pursuits much easier.

-What advice do you have for students who are interested in studying forensic science?
+What advice do you have for students who are interested in studying this field?